rodrigo-arenas/rodrigo-arenas/README.md

 - :raised_back_of_hand: I’m looking to help with open source projects and researchs focused in machine learning.
 Let me a message if you think I can help you.
 - :pencil: I like writing and making some tutorials about data science on [Medium](https://rodrigo-arenas.medium.com/)
 - :computer: I'm currently working in:
+  - [sklearn-genetic-opt](https://github.com/rodrigo-arenas/Sklearn-genetic-opt) a package for scikit-learn models hyperparameters tuning, using evolutionary algorithms with several extra tools like callbacks, plotting, logging, etc.
   -  [pyworkforce](https://github.com/rodrigo-arenas/pyworkforce) a package for workforce management optimization.
-  -  [sklearn-genetic-opt](https://github.com/rodrigo-arenas/Sklearn-genetic-opt) a package for scikit-learn models hyperparameters tuning, using evolutionary algorithms

 ### ⚙️ &nbsp;GitHub Analytics